G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 And then deposit these metrics into InfluxDB via the InfluxDB API.

-This script applies to AT&T home internet users only.
+This script applies to AT&T home internet users.
+It may work under business AT&T accounts but I haven't tested it.

 ## Open config.ini to edit configuration: